-- Insert the Nymi-supplied Bluetooth adapter into an available USB port. - Optionally, insert a Nymi-verified NFC reader into an available USB port. - Install the Nymi Runtime - Install the Nymi Band Application.
+- Insert the Nymi-supplied Bluetooth adapter into an available USB port. - Install the Nymi Band Application.
 The Nymi Band user requires physical access to the enrollment terminal. - Set the NES\URL registry key.

 8.1.1 - Bluetooth Adapter Placement

 The enrollment terminal and each user terminal requires a Bluetooth adapter.
 The Bluetooth Low Energy (BLE) radio antenna in the Nymi-supplied BLED112 USB Adapter provides seamless Bluetooth capability between the Nymi Band and devices such as a laptop computer.